February 27, 2025

 Platform Type: Assigning Platform, Referee Training, Team Management, Governing Body Oversight

-• Scheduling & Assigning: Good/Robust
+• Scheduling & Assigning: OK

-• Mobile App: Poor/None
+• User Interface & Mobile App: OK

-• Payment Processing: Poor/None
+• Payment Processing: OK

 USOfficials